DavidEvangelistaC99/Temperature_Control/README.md

 As a result, an on–off control strategy was adopted.
 A new reference temperature of 25 °C was selected, and the on–off controller demonstrated improved performance, achieving faster settling times and more efficient temperature regulation under laboratory conditions.
 These results justified the selection of the on–off control approach for the final payload implementation.

 ## Repository Structure
-- code/: Final firmware and experimental scripts written in C for STM32 microcontroller cores
+- `code/`: final firmware and experimental scripts written in C for STM32 microcontroller cores
-- datasheets/: Datasheets for sensors, microcontrollers, and communication modules
+- `datasheets/`: datasheets for sensors, microcontrollers, and communication modules
-- documentation/: Technical documentation describing sensor operation, hardware configuration, and firmware usage
+- `documentation/`: technical documentation describing sensor operation, hardware configuration, and firmware usage
-- legacy/: Early experimental scripts and preliminary development versions
+- `leagcy/`: early experimental scripts and preliminary development versions
-- libraries/: Fuzzy control and sensor interface libraries used during development
+- `libraries/`: fuzzy control and sensor interface libraries used during development
-- papers/: Reference articles and technical papers reviewed during the project
+- `papers/`: reference articles and technical papers reviewed during the project
-- pinout/: Verified pinout diagrams for the employed STM32 NUCLEO boards
+- `pinout/`: verified pinout diagrams for the employed STM32 NUCLEO boards
-- results/: Experimental results obtained from temperature control tests and data acquisition
+- `results/`: experimental results obtained from temperature control tests and data acquisition

 ## Hardware Setup
 - STM32 NUCLEO-F446RE